binalogue/skeleton-vue-components/packages/skeleton-vue-components.hello-b/README.md

-# vue-components.hello-a
+# skeleton-vue-components.hello-b

-> A component that says "HelloA" with orange text.
+> A component that says "HelloB" with green text.

 ## Installation